moodymudskipper/tb/README.md

 #> Mazda RX4 Wag   6  3.9 17.02  0  1
 ```

-  - We can access in any argument the source table with `.x`, the
+  - We can access in any argument the source table with `.X`, the
     sliced/selected data after application of `.i` and `.j` with
     `.data`, and the subset of data with `.subset`, can be useful for
     advanced filtering :